alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Greetings!

+My name is Tuo Liu, feel free to call me LT.
+I am a Ph.D. student at the University of Arizona.
+I major in Environmental Health Sciences, and minor in Biostatistics.
+My research interests include:
+- metabolomics
+- Exposomics
-Tuo Liu is a Ph.D. student at the University of Arizona.
-He majors in Environmental Health Sciences, and minors in Biostatistics.
-His research interests include metabolomics, and the application of Data Science tools in Public Health research.
-He serves as Research Associate in the Burgess Lab and the Furlong Lab and focuses on the application of metabolomics in firefighters’ occupational health improvement.
+- Application of Data Science tools in Public Health research, e.g., ML in biomarker identification

+I serve as Research Associate in the Burgess Lab and the Furlong Lab and focuses on the application of metabolomics in firefighters’ occupational health improvement.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.